MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 See the [device control scenarios](#device-control-in-windows) section (in this article) for more details about these capabilities.

-Select a tab, review the scenarios, and then identify which Microsoft capability to use
+Select a tab, review the scenarios, and then identify which Microsoft capability to use.

 ## **[Controlling access to USB devices](#tab/Removable)**

 ### Device installation restrictions

 The device installation restrictions available in Windows allow or deny the installation of drivers based on the device ID, device instance ID or set-up class.
 This can block *any* device in the device manager including all removable devices.
-When device installation restrictions are applied, the device is blocked in the device manager, as shown in the following screenshot
+When device installation restrictions are applied, the device is blocked in the device manager, as shown in the following screenshot:

 ![Screenshot showing the device manager with a blocked device highlighted.](media/device-control-overview/image.png)